litebase/litebase/docs/litebase_query_transfer_protocol.md

 This method is straightforward and easy to implement, but it has some limitations, especially when dealing with high-frequency query execution.
 For every query, a new HTTP request must be made, sending the full HTTP headers and body each time.
 In addition, using JSON as a transport format introduces additional overhead due to serialization and deserialization processes which can be quite wasteful for large volumes of data.
 Together, these factors can introduce significant overhead, particularly in scenarios where low latency and high throughput are required.

-LQTP is designed to address these limitations by offering a well-defined protocol for executing database queries.
+LQTP is designed to address these limitations by offering a well-defined protocol for executing database queries over HTTP.

 ### Key Benefits